 This decision is no longer relevant because theA87 (1) EPC has changed and now mentions the "members of the World Trade Organization" (which have all ratified the TRIPS Agreement).

-Chapter 69.
-G3 / 02 - Priority of an application from a non-member country of CUP, but from TRIPs agreements
+G3 / 02 - Priority of a request from a country not a member of the CUP, but of TRIPS agreements

 decision G3 / 02 was released on April 26, 2004.